5 Days Helambu Trek

 Day 1: Drive from Kathmandu to Sundarijal, then trek to Chisapani

 Sundarijal is located on the outskirts of Kathmandu.
 As you drive through the busy roads, you leave the city, entering unpaved roads.
-You can see small settlements of villages and large fields from out your window.
+You can see small settlements of villages and large fields from your window.

 From here onwards, your journey begins.
 You head towards Chisapani.
 The distance between Chisapani and Sundarijal is about 6.3 km.
 You will be walking for 4-5 hours to get there.